-Add the dry mixture into the wet mix.
+Add the dry mixture incrementally into the wet mix.
 Use one hand to thoroughly incorporate the dry ingredients with the wet ingredients.
-Let the batter sit for 15 minutes then use your hand to mix again.
+If your batter is lumpy after mixing, let the batter sit for 15 minutes then use your hand to mix again.

 Scoop a small amount of batter into the palm of your dominant hand.
 Make a circle with your thumb and fingers.
 Turn your "circled fingers" to drop some batter back into the bowl.
 This takes a little bit of practice.
 If you can squeeze the batter out and let the trail of batter fall onto itself in the oil, your donuts have a good chance of turning out round.
-If not, and the boñelos has a tail, you'll have crunchy parts to eat.
+If not, and the bonelos has a tail, you'll have crunchy parts to eat.
 If you prefer, use a small cookie dough scooper.

-The oil must be hot enough to cook the inside of the donut in about 12-15 minutes without burning the outside.
+The oil must be hot enough to cook the inside of the donut in about 10 minutes without burning the outside, depending on your stove.
 The temperature should be around 330 to 350 degrees Fahrenheit.
 Or, if you stick a wooden spoon or skewer inside the oil and it sizzles around the wood, it's ready.